Our History

 Co-Founder and Executive Director

-Kristin Beal is an arts advocate, administrator, and culture producer committed to fostering creative communities.
-She co-founded Harvester Arts in 2014 and currently serves as its Executive Director.
-Under her leadership, Harvester Arts has become a cornerstone of Wichita’s cultural landscape—building creative capacity through arts experimentation, public art projects, artist residencies, and professional development for artists.
+Kristin Beal is an arts leader and culture producer dedicated to building creative communities.
+She co-founded Harvester Arts in 2014 and serves as Executive Director, advancing arts experimentation, public art, residencies, and professional development for artists in Wichita.

-She holds a BFA in Drawing and Painting from Wichita State University, an MFA in Painting and Printmaking from Virginia Commonwealth University, and has studied at the Kansas City Art Institute.
-Her expertise in grant writing and project management has helped secure major funding from the Knight Foundation, the National Endowment for the Arts, and the Kansas Arts Commission.
-Kristin continues to explore socially engaged art projects that activate communities and inspire collective action.
+Kristin holds a BFA from Wichita State University and an MFA from Virginia Commonwealth University, and has studied at the Kansas City Art Institute.
+Her grant writing and project leadership have secured support from the Knight Foundation, the National Endowment for the Arts, the Kansas Arts Commission, the Beach Family Foundation, and the Andy Warhol Foundation for the Visual Arts.

 Mina Estrada